top of page

 7. Sun & Skin Protection

-Holiday swim time often means sunshine — great for wellbeing, but Australian UV levels can be harsh.
-Gradually expose skin to sun, and dress your child in protective clothing, hat and sunscreen when needed.
+Holiday swim time often means sunshine.
+This is great for wellbeing, but Australian UV levels can be harsh.
+Gradually expose skin to sun, and dress your child in protective clothing, a hat, and sunscreen when needed.

 8. It’s More Than Just Swimming

-Swimming is confidence, calm, connection and lifelong water love — not just technique.
-Remember that the parent’s experience of water influences the child’s too, so slow down, enjoy the moment, and don’t stress about perfection.
+Swimming is confidence, calm, connection, and lifelong water love — not just technique.
+Remember that the parent’s experience of water influences the child’s too.
+Slow down, enjoy the moment, and don’t stress about perfection.

 Family of three in white, holding hands, skipping at the beach.
 Waves splash, sun shines.
 Joyful and carefree atmosphere.